 History of the Nathaniel Hartman Log Home

 Originally, the home sat in Section 26, Napoleon Township.
 The farm was part of the Ohio Canal Lands and was owned by the State of Ohio until 1848 when the state sold it to Seth Hopkins.
 In 1850 Daniel Fribley purchased the farm and in 1852 he sold it to Daniel Kelly who retained ownership until 1853.
 Addison Childs purchased it that year and re-sold it in 1856 to Joseph Ritter.
-Nathaniel H. Hartman purchased the 120 acre farm in 1860 and between 1860 and 1866 constructed the Hartman Log Home.
+In 1860 Nathaniel H. Hartman purchased the 120-acre farm from his father-in-law Joseph Ritter.
+Between 1860 and 1866 Nathaniel constructed the Hartman Log Home.

 Donation of the Nathaniel Hartman Log Home

 In 1971 Josephine and Harry Harmon donated the log home to the Henry County Historical Society.
 Josephine is a direct descendant of Henry Vajen and his wife, Katherine Schweibert Vajen.
 Henry’s son, Henry C. Vajen, was born in 1873 in Freedom Township and was married in 1901 to Caroline Genuit and their wedding was held in the log house on the Vajen farm.
 It is thought that the Vajen family lived in the log house until they built their brick house in 1909.
 That home still stands on county road Z directly across from the former site of the Nathaniel Hartman log home.